majn/telegram-purple/README.md

     - Use latest version of libtgl

-# Features

-## Already Implemented:

-    - Chats/Group-Chats
-        * Send/receive messages
-        * Discover buddies/chats
-        * Discover buddy state and info
-    - Profile Pictures
-        * Download and use profile pictures
-    - Adium Plugin

 ## TODO:

-The following features are currently planned and will probably be added in the future:

-    - Encrypted chats
     - Picture, audio and video messages
     - File transfers
     - Geo-locations
-    - Multiple accounts on one client

 ## Platform Support